sharoncornelius/idpf-specification/idpf_specification.md

 For example, for PTYPE  [26] CP PF could reply with the following buffer:

-*Table 2 CP PF PTYPE information reply example*
+CP PF PTYPE information reply example

 <table>
 <colgroup>